iiowoii3389/PaperMC-on-Heroku/README.md

 Translated to English & Updated by Ren232.

-~ updated to 1.16.4 and optimized to the max by your boi sir.dank 🤟😤<br>
+~ updated and optimized to the max by your boi sir.dank 🤟😤<br>
+~ you can now use any minecraft version (as long as its released on papermc.io)
 ---> Ps its really bad on heroku

 <h1> Features </h1>